buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 1776|USA is founded
 1789-1799|the French Revolution
 1813|Pride and Prejudice published
-1818|Frankenstein published
+1816|Year Without a Summer, aka Eighteen Hundred and Froze To Death 1818|Frankenstein published
-1829|Joseph Smith completes the Book of Mormon ~1833|John Nelson Darby invents the rapture 1838|Samuel Morse invents clicky telegraphs and Morse Code 1844|Joseph Smith shot and killed
+1829|Joseph Smith completes the Book of Mormon ~1833|John Nelson Darby invents the rapture 1838|Samuel Morse invents clicky telegraphs and Morse Code 1843|Ada Lovelace writes the first computer algorithm 1844|Joseph Smith shot and killed
 1861-1865|US Civil War
-1863|the Emancipation Proclamation frees enslaved African Americans 1865|Juneteenth, the final enforcement of the Emancipation Proclamation 1885|AT&T founded
+1863|the Emancipation Proclamation frees enslaved African Americans 1865|Juneteenth, the final enforcement of the Emancipation Proclamation 1870|Leon Gambetta escapes the Siege of Paris in a hot air balloon 1885|AT&T founded
 1886|Carl Benz makes the first gasoline powered modern car 1889|Nintendo founded